outpaddling/LPJS/README.md

-FreeBSD is a highly underrated platform for scientific computing, with over 1,900 scientific libraries and applications in the FreeBSD ports collection (of more than 30,000 total), modern clang compiler, fully-integrated ZFS filesystem, and renowned security, performance, and reliability.
+FreeBSD is a highly underrated platform for scientific computing, with over 1,900 scientific libraries and applications in the FreeBSD ports collection (of more than 30,000 total), modern clang compiler, fully-integrated ZFS file system, and renowned security, performance, and reliability.
 FreeBSD has a somewhat well-earned reputation for being difficult to set up and manage compared to user-friendly systems like [Ubuntu](https://ubuntu.com/).
-However, if you're a little bit Unix-savvy, you can very quickly set up a workstation, laptop, or VM using [desktop-installer](http://www.acadix.biz/desktop-installer.php).
+However, if you're a little bit Unix-savvy, you can very quickly set up a workstation, laptop, or virtual machine using [desktop-installer](http://www.acadix.biz/desktop-installer.php).
 If you're new to Unix, you can also reap the benefits of FreeBSD by running [GhostBSD](https://ghostbsd.org/), a FreeBSD distribution augmented with a